jacebenson/11ty-docs/src/roadmap.md

 > If you know Shape Up, then you'll know that our scopes are probably too big.
 They are.
 But we want to orient people who aren't knee-deep in this, and questions like "how's TypeScript going?" are usually the kinds they have.
 This means that even if we say TypeScript is <span id="status-3" class="font-mono">Making it happen</span>, there are some parts of it that might be <span id="status-0" class="font-mono">Didn't start</span>.

 This document is alive.
 We'll update it as often as we can, and when it's appropriate to do so.
-And as always, feel free to [open a PR](https://github.com/redwoodjs/redwood/blob/main/CONTRIBUTING.md)!
+And as always, feel free to open a pull request.

 ### What goes in 1.0?